 The pursuit of excellence in his musical knowledge and craft is a crucial facet of Earl MacDonald’s persona.
-His unwavering diligence and seemingly inexhaustible commitment to the jazz art form are apparent in his performing, writing and teaching.
+His unwavering diligence and seemingly inexhaustible commitment to the jazz art form are apparent in his performing, composing and teaching.

-Earl was the musical director, pianist, and arranger for the Maynard Ferguson Big Bop Nouveau Band from 1998 to 2000.
+MacDonald was the musical director, pianist, and arranger for the Maynard Ferguson Big Bop Nouveau Band from 1998 to 2000.
 He was responsible for programming and rehearsing this world-renowned ensemble.
 In 2002, MacDonald won the Sammy Nestico Award, for outstanding big band arranging.
-Earl was selected as a finalist for 2007 Charlie Parker Jazz Composition Award during his affiliation with the BMI Jazz Composer’s Workshop in New York City.
+He was selected as a finalist for 2007 Charlie Parker Jazz Composition Award during his affiliation with the BMI Jazz Composer’s Workshop in New York City.
 Twice he appeared as a finalist for the ArtEZ Composition Contest in the Netherlands.

-Earl’s piece, “Wanton Spirit” was the title track for Kenny Barron’s 1994 Grammy-nominated CD.
-More recently, his compositions for 17-piece jazz orchestra have been performed by the Airmen of Note, the Westchester Jazz Orchestra, the Millennium Jazz Orchestra, and university-based jazz ensembles from the Eastman School of Music, the University of North Texas, Rutgers, McGill, Rowan University, Lawrence University, Grant MacEwan University, Amherst College, the University of Manitoba and the University of Louisville, among others.
+MacDonald’s piece, “Wanton Spirit” was the title track for Kenny Barron’s 1994 Grammy-nominated CD.
+More recently, his compositions for 17-piece jazz orchestra have been performed by the Airmen of Note, the Westchester Jazz Orchestra, the Millennium Jazz Orchestra, and university-based jazz ensembles from the Eastman School of Music, Indiana University, the University of North Texas, Rutgers, McGill, Rowan University, Lawrence University, Grant MacEwan University, Amherst College, the University of Manitoba and the University of Louisville, among others.

-For his work as musical director and composer-in-residence of the Hartford Jazz Society’s “New Directions Ensemble”, MacDonald earned the votes of Hartford Advocate readers and won the distinction “best jazz group in Hartford”.
+For his work as musical director and composer-in-residence of the Hartford Jazz Society’s “New Directions Ensemble,” MacDonald earned the votes of Hartford Advocate readers and won the distinction “best jazz group in Hartford.”